 NOTE: The Rangers are unable to locate the dog causing the issue based on a general location.

 refer to our Health Services - Keeping of Animals section

-The Shire of Kalamunda prides itself on maintaining a village atmosphere, and this includes allowing the keeping of animals such as, poultry, sheep and other large animals.
+The City of Kalamunda prides itself on maintaining a village atmosphere, and this includes allowing the keeping of animals such as, poultry, sheep and other large animals.
 However, in order to ensure that neighbouring properties are not unduly affected by noise, odour or other potential problems, guidelines and local laws have been developed.
 If you are having a problem with animals being kept on a neighbouring property, please first discuss it with your neighbour.

 Noise: What can be done?